Home » Please Offer me a Seat Program

 Our mission is to help disabled Canadians qualify for Disability Tax Credit & CPP Disability Benefits and then maximize their tax refunds & credits.
 In this endeavor, we have worked with thousands of Disabled Canadians and we recognize the difficulties they face in their everyday life.

 We often think that priority seats are for people who are either pregnant, differently abled, or elderly people.
-But that is not the case; there are many people who have disabilities that are visible and invisible.
+But that is not the case; many people have disabilities that are visible and invisible.
 Few people may have a temporary need for a seat example if someone had surgery.
 This initiative taken by TTC will ensure that a person with a disability will not have to ask for a seat but will get one immediately when they have “Please offer me a seat”.

 Please Offer Me a Seat Program by TTC’s